-Acquisitions are a favorite area for over-smart managers to hide a lot of things under the carpet.
+Acquisitions are a favourite area for over-smart managers to hide a lot of things under the carpet.
 Analysis of financials become a lot complex when two companies merge with each other and the management presents combined financial statements for the two companies.

 Apart from the book manipulations, acquisitions also provide many legal means (loopholes) for acquiring companies to beautify their books.
 Improvement in CFO is one such loophole.
 Let’s see how it works:

-Account receivables of the acquired company, when received, flow through the CFO of acquirer, whereas the costs incurred to generate these receivables (inventory bought by the acquired company, salaries paid in past etc.), which ideally should flow through CFO as outflow, now flow through CFI as outflow as acquisition cost for the acquiring company.
+Account receivables of the acquired company, when received, flow through the CFO of the acquirer, whereas the costs incurred to generate these receivables (inventory bought by the acquired company, salaries paid in past etc.), which ideally should flow through CFO as outflow, now flow through CFI as outflow as the acquisition cost for the acquiring company.

-We can see that if any company that tries to grow organically, then it would have to do a lot of cash outflow from operations (inventory purchase, salaries etc.) to generate cash inflow from operations (CFO), whereas in acquisition, the acquiring company gets target’s future cash inflow from operations (outstanding account receivables at time of acquisition) but its related cash outflow (acquisition cost) is recorded as cash outflow from investing.
+We can see that if any company that tries to grow organically, then it would have to do a lot of cash outflow from operations (inventory purchase, salaries etc.) to generate cash inflow from operations (CFO), whereas in the acquisition, the acquiring company gets target’s future cash inflow from operations (outstanding account receivables at time of acquisition) but its related cash outflow (acquisition cost) is recorded as a cash outflow from investing.

 Therefore, acquisitions provide a legal method of boosting CFO.
 No wonder once companies realize this, they become serial acquirers.

 “Financial Shenanigans” provide a tool to counter this inflated CFO position.
-The authors advise that the investors should use the following formula to mitigate this impact:
+The authors advise that investors should use the following formula to mitigate this impact:

 CFO – Capex outflow – Cash paid for acquisitions